ethereum-optimism/op-analytics/sphinx/sections/quickstart.md

 This means there is one top-level ``src/`` directory and multiple individual workspace member packages under ``packages/``.

-Any python implementation that we leverage for data work will be implemeted as part of a package.
+Any python implementation that we leverage for data work will be contained inside a package.
 At the top-level we only define a command-line interface, which is the default way by which we interact with our functionality.